 - Windows Forms Templates' localizable resources are not available in the Application Model by default.
 Refer to the How to: Localize a WinForms Template to learn how you can localize it.

 - The splash screen form displayed on the Windows Forms application startup contains a "Loading" text label.
-You can specify a different text as described in the How to: Use a Custom Splash Screen topic's Splash Screen Localization section.
+You can specify a different text as described in the Localize a Splash Form topic.

 - Start the application to ensure that all the text values are localized.